bachya/lp-vault-manager/README.md

 **Modifiers:**

+* Tab an item to inspect all of its fields.
 * ⌘-Click an item to copy its password to the system clipboard.
 * Shift-Click an item to copy its username to the system clipboard.